Batman: Arkham City: Plot

 Batman infiltrates Wonder Tower and disables Protocol 10.
 Ra's al Ghul is revealed to be the true mastermind behind Arkham City and mortally wounds Strange for failing to defeat Batman.
 With his dying breath, Strange activates "Protocol 11", the self-destruction of Wonder Tower.
 After Ra's commits suicide to avoid capture, Joker contacts Batman, threatening to kill Talia unless Batman meets him at the Monarch Theater.
 When Batman arrives, Joker demands the cure from Batman but is impaled and seemingly killed by Talia while distracted.
 Talia admits to stealing the antidote from Quinn, before a second Joker kills her, still stricken with the disease.

 The healthy Joker that Talia impaled then reanimates into the shapeshifting Clayface, who is revealed to have been masquerading as a healthy Joker all along at the ailing villain's request.
-During Batman's battle with Clayface, Joker blows up the theatre floor, revealing that it is above the Lazarus Pit.
+During Batman's battle with Clayface, Joker blows up the theater floor, revealing that it is above the Lazarus Pit.
 After defeating Clayface, Batman drinks a portion of the antidote and destroys Ra's' rejuvenating Lazarus Pit before Joker can use it.
 As Batman debates curing his foe, Joker attacks him, inadvertently causing the antidote vial to smash.
 Batman admits that he would have saved him despite everything Joker had done.
 Joker finally succumbs to his illness and dies.
 Batman carries and places Joker's body on the hood of Commissioner Gordon's car before leaving Arkham City in silence.